zkoss/zkdoc/zk_component_ref/Auxheader.md

 # Restrictions

-Noticed that it's forbidden to set width/height/hflex/vflex in Auxheader.
+{% include versionSince\| ZK 8.0.0 %} Noticed that it's forbidden to set width/height/hflex/vflex in Auxheader.

 # Use Cases